ai-se/FASTREAD_ECL/Readme.md

-What is FASTREAD?
+What is FASTREAD_ECL?
 -----
-FASTREAD is a tool to support primary study selection in systematic literature review.
+FASTREAD_ECL is a tool to support primary study selection in systematic literature review implemented on HPCC for massive scale-up.

 Latest Versions: